kanishka-sehrawat/retail_sales_analysis/README.md

 query for: ** unique customers we have.
 SELECT COUNT(DISTINCT customer_id) as total_customers FROM retail_sales;

-2. **How many unique category we have?
+query for: **unique category we have.
 SELECT DISTINCT category FROM retail_sales;

 SELECT * FROM retail_sales